 Amid Crisis Abroad And Tension At Home, Trump Cancels Trip To Latin America

-President Trump has cancelled his planned trip to Latin America this week.
+President Trump has canceled his planned trip to Latin America this week.

-The commander-in-chief and his advisers are deciding on a response to the Syrian government's most recent chemical weapons attack on its own people.
+The commander in chief and his advisers are deciding on a response to the Syrian government's most recent chemical weapons attack on its own people.
 And closer to home, the office of the president's personal lawyer was raided by the FBI on Monday.

 So Trump is staying put, the White House says.

-"The president will remain in the United States to oversee the American response to Syria and to monitor developments around the world," White House Press Secretary Sarah Sanders said in a statement Tuesday.
+"The president will remain in the United States to oversee the American response to Syria and to monitor developments around the world," White House press secretary Sarah Sanders said in a statement Tuesday.

-Vice President Mike Pence will make the trip to the Summit of the Americas in Peru instead, Sanders said.
+Vice President Pence will make the trip to the Summit of the Americas in Peru instead, Sanders said.

 News of the chemical attack, which killed dozens in Douma, has sparked international outrage.